Feroz Rather

-Feroz Rather is a novelist and academic who was born in Kashmir but now lives in Boston.
+Feroz Rather is a novelist and academic who was born in Bumthan, South Kashmir but now lives in Boston.

-Education and Career
+Education and career

 Feroz Rather studied Psychology at Aligarh Muslim University and English literature at Jamia Millia Islamia in New Delhi.
-He later worked with Random House and wrote features for magazines such as Tehelka and the Caravan before leaving for the US where he procured his MFA in Creative Writing from California State University Fresno.
+He later worked with Random House and wrote features for magazines such as Tehelka and the Caravan before leaving for the US, where he procured his MFA in Creative Writing from California State University Fresno.
 While working with Palestinian-Egyptian novelist and writer, Randa Jarrar, and Alex Espinoza, he was awarded a William Saroyan Prize in fiction, a Susan O. Memorial Scholarship, a Benck Family Scholarship, and nominated for the Dean's Medalist award for his professional achievements and his excellent dissertation, "The Last Candle and Other Stories," a collection of short stories about Kashmir.

-He later earned a Ph.D. in creative writing from Florida State University under the guidance of Skip Horack and Elizabeth-Stuckey French.
+Rather later earned a Ph.D. in creative writing from Florida State University under the guidance of Skip Horack and Elizabeth-Stuckey French.
 He also attended the workshop of the Pulitzer laureate, Robert Olen Butler, completing his debut novel, The Night of Broken Glass, that was published by HarperCollins in South Asia and nominated for the Tata Literature Live First Book Award by the Ninth Mumbai International Literary Festival.

-He has served as the Interviews Editor of the Southeast Review and held faculty positions at Ashoka University and Florida State University.
-Feroz Rather is currently a creative writing professor at the Department of Literature and Writing at Simmons University.
+Rather has served as the Interviews Editor of the Southeast Review and held faculty positions at Ashoka University and Florida State University.
+Rather is currently a creative writing professor at the Department of Literature and Writing at Simmons University.

 Writing

-Rather's debut The Night of the Broken Glass, a novel in stories, was released in India in 2018 to positive reviews and lauded by many publications around the world including The Guardian, Literary Hub and Johannesburg Review of Books.
+Rather's debut The Night of the Broken Glass, a novel in stories, was released in India in 2018 to positive reviews and lauded by many publications around the world including The Guardian, Literary Hub and The Johannesburg Review of Books.
 His fiction has been translated to Bengali and more recently to Hebrew by Granta.

-He has also written biographical essays on Agha Shahid Ali, including "Elephants in Manhattan" in Himal, and "Poet in Srinagar," published in Michigan University Press anthology, Mad Heart Be Brave.
-Among his more recent contributions is his short story, "The Reading Room," that was nominated as a finalist by the prestigious DISQUIETInternational Literary Award.
+Rather has also written biographical essays on Agha Shahid Ali, including "Elephants in Manhattan" in Himal, and "Poet in Srinagar," published in the Michigan University Press anthology, Mad Heart Be Brave.

+Among Ratber’s more recent contributions is his short story "The Reading Room", which was nominated as a finalist by the prestigious DISQUIETInternational Literary Award.
 His stories, essays and interviews have appeared in World Literature Today, Carve, Chicago Review of Books, The Common, Kenyon Review, The Ploughshares Blog, The Millions, The Rumpus, and Caravan.

-He is currently working on a novel project, The Derby Shoe, for which he was awarded a Hazel Dick Leonard Faculty fellowship by Simmons University.
+Rather is currently working on a novel project, The Derby Shoe, for which he was awarded a Hazel Dick Leonard Faculty fellowship by Simmons University.